adnanmasood/cs-435-spring-2025/regulations-assessment.md

    - Logical **analysis** and **conclusions**.

 2. **Comparison Table**
-   - Optional but recommended: A short table showing **provisions** from each law/framework relevant to the scenario.
+   - A short table showing **provisions** from each law/framework relevant to the scenario.

 3. **Reflection**
    - 1–2 paragraphs on your **personal insights** and **challenges** faced during the assignment (e.g., ambiguity in regulations, difficulty mapping real-world technology to legal text).